farhanakram/training/README.md

 This is the first application for testing rails app.
+Just Checking